IBM/it-architecture-diagrams/README.md

 ![Plex Tab](/images/plex-tab.png "Plex Tab")

-The buttons are configured for IBM Plex Sans as follows:
+Buttons in the Text tab are configured for IBM Plex Sans as follows:

 | Button | Weight |
 | --- | --- |